Random Forest Estimation of the Ordered Choice Model

-This for all 3 distinct numbers of outcome classes yields 24 different DGPs.}.
-For all of them we simulate a training dataset of size $N=200$ and a testing dataset of size $N=10 000$ for evaluating the prediction performance of the considered methods, where the large testing set enables us to reduce the prediction noise and corresponds to the setup used in \textcite{Janitza2016} and \textcite{Hornung2017} as well.
+This for all 3 distinct numbers of outcome classes yields 24 different DGPs.} For all of them we simulate a training dataset of size $N=200$ and a testing dataset of size $N=10'000$ for evaluating the prediction performance of the considered methods. \ul{We simulate the large testing set for three main reasons.
+First, the large testing set enables us to reduce the prediction noise and thus provides a more reliable measure for average out-of-sample performance of the estimators.
+Second, the large testing set also helps to reduce the simulation noise and thus to obtain more precise estimates for the performance measures.
+Third, we choose the large testing set to ensure further comparability with the simulation studies performed by} \textcite{Janitza2016} and \textcite{Hornung2017}.
+Note that such a large testing set is also common choice in many other simulation studies \parencites(see e.g.)(){Jacob2020}[or][]{Knaus2021}.
 Further, we focus more closely on the simulation designs corresponding to the least and the most complex DGPs for which we simulate also a training set of size $N=800$.
 The former DGP (labelled as simple DGP henceforth) corresponds exactly to an ordered logit model as in \eqref{eq:ologit} with equal class widths, uncorrelated covariates with linear effects and without any additional zero effect variables.
 The latter DGP (labelled as complex DGP henceforth) features random class widths, correlated covariates with nonlinear effects and additional zero effect variables.
 For each replication, we estimate the model on the training set and evaluate the predictions on the testing set, for all tested methods.